kamilrybacki/diff-cache/README.md

     with:
       # REQUIRED: Regex to use to match the files to include in the cache
       include: '.*.py'
       # REQUIRED: Secret containing the cache.
-Doesn't have to be prepared beforehand, it will be created if it doesn't exist (see Note below).
+Has to be prepared beforehand
       cache_secret: ${{ secrets.CACHE_SECRET }}
       # REQUIRED: Github token to use for the API calls.
 It is required to be able to create the cache secret and to be able to update it (see Note below).
       token: ${{ secrets.TOKEN }}